 IGFRS 5: Contingent Liabilities (other than guarantees) and Contingent Assets: Disclosure Requirements

-GASAB has also created a framework for the accrual system that will be used by the government.
+GASAB has also developed a framework for the accrual system, which will be utilised by the government.
 The operational framework would provide the general architecture of the accounting model that would be used in government, while also meeting national and constitutional reporting requirements.
 The government is also considering this significant paper.

 Accounting Guidelines for Local Governments (ASLB)

 The GASAB Accounting Standards apply to both central and state government accounting.
 They are not involved in the accounting of Local Bodies.
 Local self-government at the third tier of government in an administrative and geographical neighbourhood, such as a municipal corporation, municipality, or panchayat, is what the word ‘Local Body’ refers to.
-In many circumstances, the Local Bodies transfer their tasks, such as the construction of schools, city roads, parks, operating transportation services, and delivering water, to other bodies that may or may not be under their authority, such as development agencies, boards, and parastatals.
+In many circumstances, local bodies transfer their tasks, such as constructing schools, city roads, parks, operating transportation services, and delivering water, to other bodies that may or may not be under their authority, including development agencies, boards, and parastatals.

-To bridge vacuum, Council of Institute of Chartered Accountants of India established the Committee on Accounting Standards for Local Bodies (CASLB), which releases Accounting Standards for Local Bodies (ASLB).
+To bridge the vacuum, the Council of the Institute of Chartered Accountants of India established the Committee on Accounting Standards for Local Bodies (CASLB), which releases Accounting Standards for Local Bodies (ASLB).
 IPASAS is the foundation for these standards.
 It has so far released the following statements:

 The Local Bodies, Conceptual Framework for General Purpose Financial Reporting: